MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 1. **Navigate to Kibana’s Integration Setup:**
    - In the Kibana welcome page, find **Get started by adding integrations** and select **Add integrations**.
    - Search for **Custom Logs** and select it.
-   - Click on **Add Custom Logs** to view instructions for installing the Elastic Agent and adding integrations.
+   - Select **Add Custom Logs** to view instructions for installing the Elastic Agent and adding integrations.

 2. **Install the Elastic Agent:**
-   - Click **Install Elastic Agent**, which will bring up the steps for installation.
+   - Select **Install Elastic Agent**, which will bring up the steps for installation.

      :::image type="content" source="media/migrate-weblogic-with-elk/install-elastic-agent.png" alt-text="Install Elastic Agent." lightbox="media/migrate-weblogic-with-elk/install-elastic-agent.png":::